sogko/node-osm-tags-analysis/README.md

 * **Huge-ass XML file**.
 Processing files are quite straightforward but can be time-consuming.
 A lot of trial and error extracting the best features.
 If I can properly know the structure of tagged data, I can plan ahead and minimize going back and forth re-generating the .osm files.
 * **Crowdsourced tagged data** (Read: generally non-normalized data.
 Even though [OpenStreetMap does a great job documenting guidelines](http://wiki.openstreetmap.org), contributors sometimes can be dickheads)
+* **Bunch of text and words?
+Aren't we working with geo-spatial data?** So, a particular key=value tag in the .osm has 2,048 nodes and 947,321 ways and 42,420 relations.
+Since we are talking about spatial data, it'd be nice to actually represented visually on a map.
+And boom, added a map.

 So, what I needed was a way to do some basic analysis on the tagged key=value pairs, stuff like